Archives and Library

 *Due to a high volume of research requests, our research staff will answer your request in the order it was received.
 Please allow up to 4 weeks for a response.
 Thank you for your patience.

 The Massillon Museum Archives hold more than 17,000 archival documents and 60,000 photographs.
 Staff and volunteers are continually scanning photographs and documents to make them more accessible.
-Check back often for online images.
+Check back often for online images, inventories, and finding aids.

-Hundreds of hours of audio and video including oral histories, collections highlights, Dr. Immel describing his circus, and more.
+Hundreds of hours of audio and video including oral histories, collections highlights, local home movies, Dr. Immel describing his circus, and more.
 Some of these archives are available online.
 Click here for a full list of podcasts.

 For film transfers, video tapes, and recently recorded videos, please view our Youtube channel.